datashim-io/datashim/README.md

 kubectl label namespace default monitor-pods-datasets=enabled
 ```

+> [!TIP]
-_In case don't have an existing S3 Bucket follow our wiki to [deploy an Object Store](https://github.com/datashim-io/datashim/wiki/Deployment-and-Usage-of-S3-Object-Stores)
+> In case don't have an existing S3 Bucket follow our wiki to [deploy an Object Store](https://github.com/datashim-io/datashim/wiki/Deployment-and-Usage-of-S3-Object-Stores)
-and populate it with data._
+and populate it with data.

 We will create now a Dataset named `example-dataset` pointing to your S3 bucket.
 ```yaml